How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?

 \section{Introduction}

-Distributional reinforcement learning~\citep{bellemare2017distributional, dabney2017distributional, dabney2018implicit, yang2019fully, zhou2020non, nguyen2020distributional,luo2021distributional, sun2022distributional} characterizes the intrinsic randomness of returns within the framework of Reinforcement Learning~(RL).
-When the agent interacts with the environment, the intrinsic uncertainty of the environment seeps in the the stochasticity of rewards the agent receives and the inherently chaotic state and action dynamics of physical interaction, increasing the difficulty of the RL algorithm design.
-Distributional RL is aimed at representing the entire distribution of returns in order to capture more intrinsic uncertainty of the environment, and therefore to use these value distributions to evaluate and optimize the policy.
-This is in stark contrast to the classical RL that only focuses on the expectation of the return distributions, such as temporal-difference~(TD) learning~\citep{sutton2018reinforcement} and Q-learning~\citep{watkins1992q}.
+Distributional reinforcement learning~\cite{bellemare2017distributional, dabney2017distributional, dabney2018implicit, yang2019fully, nguyen2020distributional,luo2021distributional, sun2022distributional} characterizes the intrinsic randomness of returns within the framework of Reinforcement Learning~(RL).
+When the agent interacts with the environment, the intrinsic uncertainty of the environment seeps into the stochasticity of rewards the agent receives and the inherently chaotic state and action dynamics of physical interaction, increasing the difficulty of the RL algorithm design.
+Distributional RL aims to represent the entire distribution of returns to capture more intrinsic uncertainty of the environment and, therefore, to use these return distributions to evaluate and optimize the policy.
+This is in stark contrast to the classical RL that only focuses on the expectation of the return distributions, such as temporal-difference~(TD) learning~\cite{sutton2018reinforcement} and Q-learning~\cite{watkins1992q}.